How can we help you today?

 Key takeaways:

 For small business owners on a shoestring budget, free website builders can seem like a dream come true.
 Wix, especially, gets a lot of attention because of its “free forever” plan.
-But the question is: how far can that free version really take you?
+But the question is: how free is Wix, and how far can that free version really take you?

 The reality is, almost 71% of small US businesses already maintain a website today.
-If your site ends up looking like a glorified placeholder, you risk being lost in a sea of more polished competitors.
+If your site looks like a placeholder, it’s easy for customers to overlook you.

 How we developed this review